 That makes using Norton somewhat frustrating since you can’t test out its app beforehand.

-To make sure we're getting the full picture of what Norton 360 can do, we looked at malware detection scores from independent antivirus testers.
-We checked AV-TEST, AV-Comparatives, and SE Labs, three trustworthy sources of antivirus capabilities.
+To make sure we're getting the full picture of what Norton can do, we looked at malware detection scores from independent antivirus testers.
+We checked Norton's mobile test results from AV-TEST and AV-Comparatives, which are two trustworthy sources of antivirus capabilities.
+Norton Mobile Security received perfect or near-perfect scores with both testers.

 McAfee: Best for identity monitoring